 The structure of the sender's equilibrium strategy also depends on the following condition:

-The left-hand side quantifies the sender's gains when she successfully persuades the receiver and induces action $r$, while the right-hand side represents the corresponding gains by the receiver.\footnote{As explained in Section \ref{sec:model}, the payoffs of the two players are directly comparable, because their information cost $c$ is normalized to be the same.
-When they have different information costs, it suffices to interpret the payoffs in \eqref{cond:low_receiver_rent} as relative to each player's individual information cost.} If \eqref{cond:low_receiver_rent} holds, then the sender has a stronger incentive to experiment than the receiver, and thus $p_{\ast}$ (the belief below which some player wishes to stop) is determined by the receiver's incentives.
+The left-hand side quantifies the sender's gains when she successfully persuades the receiver and induces action $r$, while the right-hand side represents the corresponding gains for the receiver.\footnote{ As explained in Section \ref{sec:model} (see Footnote \ref{fn:asymmetric_costs}), the payoffs of the two players are directly comparable, because their flow cost $c$ is normalized to be the same.
+With different flow costs, \eqref{cond:low_receiver_rent} has to be stated using each player's payoff relative to their flow cost.
+In the extreme case when the sender's cost is zero but the receiver's is not, \eqref{cond:low_receiver_rent} necessarily holds, and the equilibria characterized in Proposition \ref{prop:C2_hold} below always exist.
+However, the sender is indifferent over all strategies that yield the same (ex post) distribution of posteriors.
+Therefore, the claim of uniqueness in Proposition \ref{prop:C2_hold} no longer holds.} If \eqref{cond:low_receiver_rent} holds, then the sender has a stronger incentive to experiment than the receiver has to listen, so the belief $p_{\ast}$ below which some player wishes to stop is determined by the receiver's incentives.
 Conversely, if \eqref{cond:low_receiver_rent} fails, then the sender is less eager to experiment, and thus $p_{\ast}$ is determined by the sender's incentives.